 The state funds have been allocated "solely for the planning, development, acquisition, and other activities pursing open space conservation strategies for the historic Federal Way Weyerhaeuser campus.
 The grant recipient must be a regional nonprofit nature conservancy that works to conserve keystone properties selected by the city of Federal Way."

 The money is going to Forterra, the land conservancy nonprofit that is working with the city of Federal Way, Save Weyerhaeuser Campus and other stakeholders on the conservancy effort.

 After the funding approval, Forterra designated a project manager for the campus efforts.
-Forterra is developing an overall strategy for securing portions of the campus, including researching and applying for grants.
+Forterra is applying for grants as part of its overall strategy for securing portions of the campus.

 It's estimated the lakefront property alone could cost $6-$8 million or more.